Gene Washington (American football, born 1944)

 Eugene Washington (born January 25, 1944) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played for the Minnesota Vikings (1967–1972) and the Denver Broncos (1973).
 He was one of two wide receivers in the NFL with the same name during the last five year of his career as an active player; they were never teammates.

-Early years
+Early life

 Washington was born in 1944 at La Porte, Texas.
 Because of segregation and La Porte having no black high school he attended George Washington Carver High School in Baytown, Texas.

 Michigan State

 Washington enrolled at Michigan State University in 1963.
 He played college football for the Michigan State Spartans football program from 1963 to 1966.
 He also ran track as well as playing football for the Spartans and was the 1965 NCAA indoor champion for 60-yard hurdles.

 As a sophomore in 1964, he had 35 catches for 542 yards and five touchdowns.

 As a junior, he starred for the 1965 Michigan State Spartans football team that was recognized as the national champion in the UPI coaches poll.
 Washington was the leading receiver for the 1965 team, totaling 40 catches for 638 yards and four touchdowns.

 As a senior, Washington helped lead the 1966 Michigan State team to an undefeated 9–0–1 record and the No 2 ranking in both the AP and UPI polls.
 He had 27 catches for 677 yards and seven touchdowns for the 1966 team.